 Okhotnik provides the helicopter with an increased range of detection and identification, while the auto-tracking stabilises the video field on the target and transmits a digital error code in case of a mismatch between the display coordinates and the line of sight.

 The on-board Arbalet radar system allows the helicopter to effectively perform combat missions even in environments exposed to electronic jamming.
 The helicopter can detect hostile vessels at a range of 200km.

 The ship-based helicopter is equipped with a Vitebsk defence system, SAU-800 automatic control system and GOES-451 gyro-stabilised optronic station.

 The SAU-800 enables the pilots to operate the helicopter in manual, automated and automatic control modes.
 It is integrated with the SIVPV-52 data recording and processing system developed by Radioelectronic Technologies.

 The helicopter carries a 2A42-1 30mm automatic cannon and high-fragmentation, explosive incendiary, or armour-piercing rounds.

-The gun has a maximum rate of fire of 550 rounds a minute and can engage light armoured targets within the range of 1,500m, soft-skinned targets and infantry at ranges up to 4,000m, and air targets flying at low altitudes.
+The gun has a maximum rate of fire of 550 rounds a minute and can engage light-armoured targets within a range of 1,500m, soft-skinned targets and infantry at ranges of up to 4,000m, and air targets flying at low altitudes.

 The Ka-52K is also capable of launching Kh-31 and Kh-35 air-to-surface missiles, similar to carrier-based MiG-29K/KUB multipurpose fighter jets and Sukhoi Su-33 (Flanker-C) aircraft.